TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/akenza-core/akenza-setup/_index.md

 <!--more-->

-Log in to Akenza Core and navigate to **Quick Start** tab in the **Environment** to see the steps to be taken to connect a device and manipulate the data coming from it.
+Log in to Akenza Core and navigate to the **Quick Start** tab in the **Environment** to see the steps to be taken to connect a device and manipulate the data coming from it.

 {{< figure src="quick-start.png" alt="Steps to connect a device" >}}